Schynam/Cyclistic-Case-Study/README.md

 ![image](https://github.com/user-attachments/assets/08a35b0d-be12-4cf9-b7f9-4261f996f731)

 I also verified that there were just the two user types that will be considered in this case study.
-This information indicates that there were over 2.8 million trips by full members in the year in review, while casual trips numbers were slightly above 1.5 million trips.
+This information indicates that there were over 2.8 million records by full members in the year in review, while casual trips numbers were slightly above 1.5 million records.

 ![image](https://github.com/user-attachments/assets/bbf2e4ac-d89c-4cd1-a9fd-8db18ab1276a)